Founding Co-Director of the GW Digital Humanities Institute

 (3) theories and practice of digital humanities and cultural globalization.

-- General Editor of the Shakespearean International Yearbook
+- Co-General Editor of the Shakespearean International Yearbook

 - Chair, MLA committee on the New Variorum Edition of Shakespeare